Wall plug: Fibre and resin mixes

 On crumbling walls it may be difficult to drill a clean hole, or the force of the expanding plug may be enough to cause cracking.
 In these cases, a hardening liquid or putty mixture may be used instead.

 One of the first of these mixtures was produced by Rawlplug and was composed of dry white asbestos fibres, sold loose in a tin.
 The user wetted some into a ball (usually by spitting on them) and pushed this plug of putty into the hole.
 A small tamper and spike was supplied with the kit.
 This putty worked very well, but the hazard of the asbestos fibres means that the product is no longer available.

 However, another way to fix wall plugs is accomplished by the application of a cotton woven pad which has been impregnated with a special formulated gypsum to bond into the wall.
 The pad is wetted and wrapped around the wall plug, and the two are inserted into the hole; after a short time it hardens and a strong bond is achieved and the wall fitting can be applied.
 It is used in combination with wall plugs in masonry, ceramic, wood and plasterboard walls.

 Modern resin mixtures are based on polyester resins.
 Apart from their use in construction, they're also used in climbing.

-Hollow walls

-There are special fasteners for hollow walls such as plasterboard partitions, which are not thick enough to take wall plugs.
-The fasteners have toggle arms, which either drop into place or expand within the cavity, and a fixing screw which is threaded through them.

-Expansion anchors

-These are often called "lead anchors" or "plastic anchors", and are used as follows:

-Drill a hole the same size as the anchor body.

-Push the anchor to its full depth in the hole.

-Insert the screw through the item being fastened and screw it into the anchor tightly.

-Other types

-Anchors designed especially for fastening to hollow walls, include toggle bolts and molly bolts.

-These wall anchors are also known by other names, such as, "tacos", drywall hangers, expansion nuts, etc.